 How long should I wear aligners?

-It is recommended to wear aligners for 22 hours per day especially in the beginning of your treatment.
+It is recommended to wear aligners for 22 hours per day, especially in the beginning of your treatment.
 Aligners are removable orthodontic appliances.
-Therefore, you remove them for brushing your teeth, eating and drinking.
-For the remaining time, you should have your aligners on.
-The more you wear aligners, the shorter your orthodontics time and the faster to get the straightened teeth.
+Therefore, you remove them for brushing your teeth, eating, and drinking.
+For the remaining time, you should have your it on.

 How many series of aligners do I need and for how long?

-You should follow aligner schedule time for each aligner your orthodontist has designed.
+You should follow the aligner schedule time for each aligner your orthodontist has designed.
 Orthodontists recommend that your wear each aligner or Invisalign for 2 weeks and then change to the next aligner in the series.
-Depending on the severity and difficulty of your orthodontics, you may need different series of aligners to correct your teeth.
-But don’t worry with align technology, everything has been made clear and you will know about series of your aligners and schedule more exactly in the beginning of your orthodontics.

 Can aligners correct all types of teeth problems?

-New technology in aligners and Invisalign production has treated even difficult irregularities in teeth.
-You should know that for a combination of orthodontic treatments, dentist or your orthodontist can prescribe adjunct tools that can straighten even bite problems.
-For example, for closing your open bite and at the same time correction of other malocclusions in your teeth, bite blocks can be prescribed along with your aligners.
+New technology and Invisalign production have treated even difficult irregularities in teeth.
+You should know that for a combination of orthodontic treatments, your dentist or orthodontist can prescribe adjunct tools that can straighten even bite problems.

 Braces or aligners

 Even when there is a necessity for braces in severe bite problems and malocclusion, it doesn’t interfere with your aligner therapy.
-You can wear braces for a period of time for correcting difficult tooth problems and switch back to your aligners.
-But these are possible with a good dentist or orthodontists’ plan.
-You can continue your orthodontics with your aligners and at same time go to work and be in public without worrying about the results.
+You can wear braces for a period of time for correcting difficult tooth problems and switch back to your Invisalign.
+But these are possible with a good dentist or orthodontist’s plan.

 Are aligners suitable for children?

-When aligners first came, adults were the first who really felt that these are what they had been waiting for to wear and to straighten their teeth.
-Because aligners are invisible and functional, they didn’t wait a second and looked for an orthodontist to start to order their aligners.
-But today children and teenagers can benefit from aligners.
+But today children and teenagers can benefit from Invisalign.
 They can decrease those fears of braces at school.
-One thing to know about children using aligners is that children are in an age that pass growing stages year by year and very quickly especially when they reach puberty.
+One thing to know about children using aligners is that children are at an age that pass growing stages year by year and very quickly especially when they reach puberty.

-So growth modification and hormonal changes make challenges for a predictable design for aligners.
-Orthodontist should predict those changes and plan for a suitable series of aligners during those growing stages of the child.
-They need to do modifications on the computer and fabricate custom-sized aligners that work well during growth stages of the child.
-Orthodontists can also resort to braces for a time and prescribe adjunct appliance and you don’t have to worry about the results of treatment for your child.
+So growth modification and hormonal changes make challenges for a predictable design.
+Orthodontists should predict those changes and plan for a suitable series of aligners during those growing stages of the child.
+They need to do modifications on the computer and fabricate custom-sized aligners that work well during the growth stages of the child.